Natchez, Mississippi: History

-In the decades preceding the Civil War, Natchez was by far the most prevalent slave trading city in Mississippi, and second in the United States only to New Orleans.
+In the decades preceding the Civil War, Natchez was by far the most infamous slave-trading city in Mississippi, and second in the United States only to New Orleans.
 The leading markets were located at the Forks of the Road, at the intersection of Liberty Road and Washington Road (now D'Evereux Drive and St. Catherine Street).
-In 1833, the most active slavers in the United States, John Armfield and Isaac Franklin began a program of arbitraging low slave prices in the Middle Atlantic area by sending thousands of slaves to Deep South markets in Natchez and New Orleans.
-Their company, Franklin and Armfield sent an annual caravan of slaves, called a coffle, from Virginia to the Forks of the Road in Natchez, as well as sending others by ship through New Orleans.
-Unlike other slave sellers of the day, Franklin and Armfield sold slaves individually, with the buyers allowed to survey the people much like items in a modern retail store.
+In 1833, the most active enslavers in the United States, John Armfield and Isaac Franklin, began a program of arbitrage by buying enslaved people at low prices in the Middle Atlantic area and sending thousands to Deep South markets in Natchez and New Orleans.
+Their company, Franklin and Armfield, sent annual coffles from Virginia to the Forks of the Road in Natchez, and shipped others through New Orleans.
+Unlike other sellers of enslaved people of the day, Franklin and Armfield sold people individually, allowing buyers to survey them much like items in a modern retail store.

 In 1840, the city was struck by a devastating tornado that killed 317 people and injured 109.
-It ranks today as the second-deadliest tornado in U.S. history, although the death toll may be higher due to slave deaths not traditionally being counted in the South at that time.
+It ranks today as the second-deadliest tornado in U.S. history, although the death toll may be higher because the deaths of enslaved people were not counted in the South at that time.

 In the middle of the nineteenth century, the city attracted wealthy Southern planters as residents, who built mansions to fit their ambitions.
-Their plantations were vast tracts of land in the surrounding lowlands along the river fronts of Mississippi and Louisiana, where they grew large commodity crops of cotton and sugarcane using slave labor.
+Their plantations were vast tracts of land in the surrounding lowlands along the riverfronts of Mississippi and Louisiana, where they grew large commodity crops of cotton and sugarcane using the labor of enslaved people.
 Natchez became the principal port from which these crops were exported, both upriver to Northern cities and downriver to New Orleans, where much of the cargo was exported to Europe.
 Many of the mansions built by planters before 1860 survive and form a major part of the city's architecture and identity.
 Agriculture remained the primary economic base for the region until well into the twentieth century.